Phillip-D-Shields/django_genia_wiki/README.md

 3. `Componentry` displays all componentry products.
 4. `Outdoors` displays all outdoor products.

 - The search bar can be used to search for products by name and keywords.
-The search index can easily be modified and updated using the haystack library.
+The search index can easily be modified and updated using the haystack library. the search index needs to be rebuilt after new products are added or existing products are updated to include new info. `python manage.py rebuild_index` will rebuild the search index.

 #### Admin UI